Academic year: 2025-26

 The course will mainly consist of reading and discussing during the classes.

 The lecture of two hours will be divided in two parts.
-After an introductory presentation (with power point, pictures, short texts) a specific reading will be (re)read, analysed or commented.
+After an introductory presentation (with power point, pictures, short videos) a specific reading will be (re)read, analysed or commented.
 All the texts will be uploaded in pdf and shared before the lecture.

 The final mark will be based on:

-1. the quality of attendance, interest and participation (1-10)
+- the quality of attendance, interest and participation (1-15)

-3. oral exam (1-10)
+- oral exam (1-15)

 Bibliography

 The bibliography is all in English translations to give everyone the possibility to get an equal preparation in a common language.
+The specific texts and the presentations will be provided by the lecturer.